About

 Sasha Magee, Secretary

 Sasha Magee works for the City and County of San Francisco to help the city serve its residents better online.
-A long-time activist, Sasha came to Livable City through causes like rent control, affordable housing, workers’ rights and environmental justice.
-When not working for San Francisco Government or Livable City, Sasha is usually reading, riding his bike, building trails or making pizzas in his backyard oven.
+A long-time activist, Sasha came to Livable City through causes like rent control, affordable housing, workers’ rights, and environmental justice.
+When not working for San Francisco Government or Livable City, Sasha is usually reading, riding his bike, building trails, or making pizzas in his backyard oven.

 Michael T. Nguyen, Vice-President

-Michael T. Nguyen is Director of IP Operations and a patent attorney at Patent Law Works and specializes in protecting software inventions.
-Born in Chicago and raised in the suburbs of many cities around the country, Michael has always loved the energy of city living, and has enjoyed living in the Twin Peaks neighborhood of SF for over 10 years.
-Michael sits on the LGBTQI+ Advisory Committee of the San Michael T. Nguyen is Director of IP Operations and a patent attorney at Patent Law Works and specializes in protecting software inventions.
-Born in Chicago and raised in the suburbs of many cities around the country, Michael has always loved the energy of city living, and has enjoyed living in the Twin Peaks neighborhood of SF for over 10 years.
-Michael sits on the LGBTQI+ Advisory Committee of the San Francisco Human Rights Commision and is Chair Emeritus of the GLBTQ+ Asian Pacific Alliance (GAPA), an advocacy organization that envisions a powerful Queer, Trans, Asian and Pacific Islander community that is seen, heard, and celebrated (www.gapa.org).
+Michael T. Nguyen is the Director of IP Operations and a patent attorney at Patent Law Works and specializes in protecting software inventions.
+Born in Chicago and raised in the suburbs of many cities around the country, Michael has always loved the energy of city living and has enjoyed living in the Twin Peaks neighborhood of SF for over ten years.
+Michael sits on the LGBTQI+ Advisory Committee of the San Michael T. Nguyen is the Director of IP Operations and a patent attorney at Patent Law Works and specializes in protecting software inventions.
+Born in Chicago and raised in the suburbs of many cities around the country, Michael has always loved the energy of city living and has enjoyed living in the Twin Peaks neighborhood of SF for over ten years.
+Michael sits on the LGBTQI+ Advisory Committee of the San Francisco Human Rights Commission and is Chair Emeritus of the GLBTQ+ Asian Pacific Alliance (GAPA), an advocacy organization that envisions a powerful Queer, Trans, Asian and Pacific Islander community that is seen, heard, and celebrated (www.gapa.org).
 Michael’s alter-ego drag persona, Juicy Liu, performs regularly in the Castro and was crowned Miss GAPA in 2016.
 Over the years, Michael/Juicy has personally raised thousands of dollars for community organizations in the Bay Area, including the San Francisco Gay Men’s Chorus, SF AIDS Foundation through AIDS/Lifecycle, GAPA, and Prism Foundation.
 In 2022, Michael was nominated by Sen. Scott Wiener as a Pride Month Honoree for his community work.
-Michael holds a JD from University of California Hastings College of the Law and a BA (cum laude) in Computer Science and Music from Southwestern University in Georgetown, TX.
+Michael holds a JD from the University of California Hastings College of the Law and a BA (cum laude) in Computer Science and Music from Southwestern University in Georgetown, TX.

 Betsy White